 Big Beehive Hiking Safety

 Aside from the usual rocks and roots, there are relatively few hiking hazards along the Big Beehive hiking trail.
-The trail is well maintained and easy to follow up all the way to Big Beehive Lookout.
+The hiking trail is well maintained and easy to follow up all the way to Big Beehive Lookout.